2020 İstanbul Cup

-The 2020 İstanbul Cup (also known as the TEB BNP Paribas Tennis Championship İstanbul for sponsorship reasons) was a tennis tournament played on outdoor clay courts.
-It was the 13th edition of the İstanbul Cup, and part of the WTA International tournaments of the 2020 WTA Tour.
-It took place in Istanbul, Turkey, from 8 through 13 September 2020.
+The 2020 İstanbul Cup (also known as the TEB BNP Paribas Tennis Championship İstanbul for sponsorship reasons) was a women's tennis tournament played on outdoor clay courts.
+It was the 13th edition of the İstanbul Cup, and part of the WTA International tournaments category of the 2020 WTA Tour.
+It took place in Istanbul, Turkey, from 8 September through 13 September 2020.
+Unseeded Patricia Maria Țig won the singles title.